 The International Center of Photography is on the island known as Mannahatta (Manhattan) in Lenapehoking, the homeland of the Lenape people.
 ICP pays respect to the original stewards of this land, Lenape and other indigenous peoples, and is committed to supporting the inter-tribal Native American, First Nations, and Indigenous communities that continue to thrive in New York City.
 This acknowledgement demonstrates a commitment to beginning the process of dismantling the ongoing legacies of settler colonialism through our exhibitions, classes, and programming.

 Contact

-To book a spot at the Media Preview, or for more information, including high-resolution images: Meryl Cooper, meryl@theCOOPERationinc.com, 917.974.0022
+For more information, including high-resolution images: Meryl Cooper, meryl@theCOOPERationinc.com, 917.974.0022